 - Viewing Licenses

-- Joystick Configuration for Cat D5-D7 machines
+- Remote Switch

 - On-screen Lightbars

 - External Lightbars

+- Measure Mode

 - Transferring Files

+- Using the AR camera

 - Network

 You need to set up and control the guidance system and understand the guidance information the system provides.
 This chapter describes, in general terms, how these components are used.